| Donors and Fund-raisers The government's HK$1 billion Matching Grant Scheme was launched

 student recruitment and the retention of first-rate faculty to HKUST's

+future development.
 They provided a great example of the HKUST spirit and significant

 additional donations were made as a result of their hard work.
+Major gifts included HK$30 million for academic and research development

 from the Fok Ying Tung Foundation, which expressed its belief in